makcandrov/meplang/README.md

 ## Future features

+- Make this crate as a library that exports compilation functions.
 - `assert` attribute tu put conditions on a block pc or a contract size.
 - Heuristics to improve compilation optimizations.
 - Inheritance of contracts.